-Capital assets are defined by the Board as assets with an initial, individual cost of more than \$500 and an estimated useful life in excess of three years.
+Capital assets are defined by the Board as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of three years.
 Such assets are recorded at historical cost or estimated historical cost if purchased.
-Donated capital assets are recorded at estimated fair value at the date of donation.
+Donated capital assets are recorded at acquisition value.